Issues

 Accessibility

-There are always ways to make city government more accessible to the public.
-Livestreams of public meetings are helpful and it is easy to find recordings of them afterwards, so those who are interested can watch government in action.
-However, it’s also the job of a city councilor to be proactive in disseminating information to their constituents, either in-person at forums or meetings, or online through social media and newsletters.
-There are councilors who do a great job of this, and if elected I’ll follow their lead.
+I believe the job of city councilor is a customer service job.
+They must be proactive in disseminating information to their constituents, either in-person at forums or meetings, or online through social media and newsletters, and soliciting feedback.
+There are councilors who do this well, and if elected I’ll follow their lead.

 People looking to get involved with the city may not know where to start, and as a city councilor I would pursue ways to educate the public on getting involved.
 When living in Dover, I participated in a program hosted by the city and the Chamber of Commerce called the Citizens Leadership Academy, which is something I’d like to see replicated in Concord.